scheeloong/scheeloong.github.io/_contents/02-research.md

 * Offline Evaluation: How do we evaluate recommender systems offline, without access to a real online recommender sytem.
 * Content Embedding: How do we encode content information regarding users and items into useful embeddings?
 This also includes content like sound waves, images, geo-location.
 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
-* Sequential Recommendation: How do we account for time in recommendation?
+* Sequential Recommendation: How do we account for time and order of recommendations?

 # Journals